Obama knocks "old politics of division" in return to campaign trail

-WASHINGTON — Marking his return to the campaign trail after leaving the White House, former President Barack Obama on Thursday avoided criticizing President Donald Trump directly while stumping in New Jersey for the state's Democratic gubernatorial candidate.
+WASHINGTON — Making his first appearance on the campaign trail since leaving the White House, former President Barack Obama on Thursday avoided directly criticizing President Donald Trump while stumping in New Jersey for the state's Democratic nominee for governor.

-Obama called on voters to reject the "old politics of division...that dates back centuries" in the November 7 election.
+Obama called on voters to reject the "old politics of division ... that dates back centuries" in the Nov.
+7 election.

-Obama appearance in on behalf of Phil Murphy in Newark, and one schedule later Thursday for Virginia gubernatorial candidate Ralph Northam in Richmond, was designed to energize Democrats and black voters ahead of the two biggest elections of the year.
+Obama appearance on behalf of Phil Murphy in Newark, and one scheduled later Thursday for Virginia gubernatorial candidate Ralph Northam in Richmond, was designed to energize Democrats and black voters ahead of the two biggest elections of the year.

 The affection for Obama in the room was palpable as soon as he hit the stage to chants of "four more years."